-Consider both paths to ownership as extremely successful and satisfying.
-One key is to ensure that your choice fits both your personality type and interpersonal style.
+Both paths to ownership can be extremely successful and satisfying.
+The key is to ensure that your choice fits both your personality type and interpersonal style.

-Acquisition, buy-in, or start up: which is right for you? (
+Acquisition, buy-in, or start up: which is right for you?

 For each set of statements below, circle the one that sounds most like you.